-3 takeaways from Miami baseball’s opening series
+Takeaways from Miami baseball’s opening series

 “As far as command wise, I feel like it wasn’t my greatest game, but at the same time, I battled,” Bargfeldt said.
 “I had a changeup and an away fastball for most part of the game.
 For me, I have to stay on, attacking hitters and not worrying about if I missed a pitch.
 It was a good one to build off of and get better every time.”

-Greg Veliz (0-0, 6.00 ERA), the Canes’ highest-rated draft eligible prospect according to D1 Baseball, lacked control.
+Greg Veliz (0-0, 6.00 ERA), the Canes’ highest-rated draft-eligible prospect according to D1 Baseball, lacked control.
 The sophomore gave up two runs and issued five walks over three innings.
-The hard throwing right-hander got off to a rocky start, throwing 48 pitches in the first inning.
+The hard-throwing right-hander got off to a rocky start, throwing 48 pitches in the first inning.

 Evan McKendry (0-1, 10.80 ERA) started off strong, striking out seven of the first 10 batters he faced.
 However, once Miami’s defense botched routine grounders, the wheels fell off for McKendry.
 The sophomore hurler surrendered seven runs – four of which were earned – and was lifted after 3 1/3 innings.